 She may be one of the most composed, yet toughest players to ever step foot on the soccer field.
-Yes, we’re talking about pro soccer player and highest all-time goal scorer, Abby Wambach.
+Yes, we’re talking about pro soccer player, one of TIME’s 100 Most Influential People, and highest all-time goal scorer internationally among both men and women, Abby Wambach.
 She has played with the likes of Mia Hamm, Julie Foudy and Brandi Chastain — winners of the infamous 1999 World Cup — and more recently Alex Morgan and Hope Solo, whom she hopes to take home the title with in 2015.
-As Wambach enters her 12th season, we chatted with her about being a leader to her younger teammates, expectations for the upcoming World Cup, and the new documentary series she’s involved in.
+We chatted with her in March 2014 about being a leader to her younger teammates, expectations for the upcoming World Cup, and what hot drink she needs to have before every game.

 You’ve been on the U.S. National Team since 2003.
 How have you seen the team evolve over that time?

 I’ve only ever had my own experience, so I can just speak to that.
 But our coaches have changed, along with the systems they want to run.
 And I’ve realized the older you get, the more you have to worry about being a leader and putting people in an environment to be successful.
 When I was younger I didn’t realize how important that was and how important those leaders are.
 I’m now very humbled and honored that I’m learning to be a better leader.